coderextreme/JSONvirse/README.md

 Download nodejs/npm/npx.
 On Windows they come in the nodejs package.

+AFAIK, this does not work on Windows Subsystem for Linux WSLlg or WSL2.
+Assistance Welcome

 To run put the following in the bash prompt (or do the equivalent in xsh, command prompt or powershell)
 ```
 export X3DJSONPORT=8088  # or 80 or whatever you like